 “Tell me more about your idea”

 Just giving your child an opportunity to talk about their idea of how they wanted something to be is helpful for them.
-You can say “I hear that you your idea was watching a movie before bed….
+You can say “I hear that you your idea was watching a movie for bed….
 We are not going to do that tonight but we can save that idea for another night soon.”
 It’s incredibly validating for children to know that you’ve heard their idea, even if the answer is “no.”